 “That trend needs to end,” Kruuse said.

-Sukeri’s claims have since been refuted by EC Health Department Spokesperson Sizwe Kupelo.
-Kupelo, along with MEC Pumza Patricia Dyantyi paid a ‘surprise’ visit to Tower Hospital two days after the publication of the Rapport article.
-Kupelo later stated that everything was fine at the institution and that the MEC could find no evidence of anything Sukeri had said.
+Sukeri’s claims were refuted by Eastern Cape Department of Health Spokesperson Sizwe Kupelo.
+Kupelo, along with MEC Pumza Patricia Dyantyi paid what he described as a surprise visit to Tower Hospital, two days after the publication of the Rapport article.
+Kupelo later stated that all was in order at the institution and that the MEC could find no evidence of anything Sukeri had said.

-Following the visit, Kupelo announced that an independent task team had been dispatched to investigate the conditions at the hospital more closely.
+Following the visit, Kupelo announced that an independent task team had been dispatched to further investigate the conditions at the hospital.

-Barker and Shadow Health Minister Patricia Kopane, toured the institution with its upper management.
+Barker and the DA’s Shadow Minister of Health, Patricia Kopane, toured the institution with its upper management.

-The DA delegation found the single rooms to be empty, a stark contrast to Rapport’s photo.
-They were told the rooms were not used by patients as “they do not meet Mental Health Care standards or the standards of SASOP and the locks are broken”.
+The DA delegation found the single rooms to be empty, in contrast to the shocking photograph published in Rapport’s original article.
+The delegation was told the rooms were not used by patients as “they do not meet Mental Health Care standards or the standards of SASOP and the locks are broken”.

 Kupelo has been approached for comment regarding the DA’s findings and alleged cover-up but has not provided a response at this time.

-Grocott’s Mail spoke to Mtsila after the DA’s visit, in his capacity as Nehawu branch chairperson.
-He confirmed Nehawu’s statement of a cover-up in preparation for the MEC’s visit.
+Grocott’s Mail spoke to Nehawu branch chairperson Laurence Mtsila after the DA’s visit.
+Mtsila, who works at the hospital, confirmed the National Health and Allied Workers Union’s allegation of a cover-up in preparation for the MEC’s visit.

-Mtsila described how staff had been instructed to work alongside CEO Ntombizandile Ngcume, scrubbing from top to toe the parts of the hospital that would be visited.
+Mtsila told Grocott’s Mail that staff had been instructed to work alongside CEO Ntombizandile Ngcume, cleaning from top to toe the parts of the hospital that would be visited.
 This included bringing beds into a disused ward and removing patients from the single cells and transferring them to that ward.
 He also confirmed “long-term” use of the dilapidated single rooms for overflow patients.